Vitamin D deficiency: symptoms, causes, and treatment

 When should you take vitamin D, morning or night?

 There is limited research on whether taking vitamin D in the morning or at night is better, so it's really up to personal preference.
 Some people find taking vitamin D in the morning or at a certain time of day useful for remembering, especially if they also take other tablets.
 Whereas others prefer the evenings at dinner time, with some research suggesting better absorption with a meal, but other minimal evidence would suggest that late-night consumption could affect sleep.

-Konstantin Karuzin, co-founder and medical director at Bioniq, tells GoodtoKnow that ultimately aiming for breakfast could be best.
-"Breakfast is a great time to take an immune supporting supplement, such as bioniq IMMUNE, which contains the highest-grade antioxidants and Swiss manufactured vitamins, including Zinc, Vitamin D3, K2 and C. It is blended into tiny granules that should be taken in the morning and then again in the evening for optimal absorption.
+Constantin Karuzin, co-founder and medical director at Bioniq, tells us that ultimately aiming for breakfast could be best.
+"Breakfast is a great time to take an immune-supporting supplement, which contains the highest-grade antioxidants and Swiss manufactured vitamins, including Zinc, Vitamin D3, K2 and C. It is blended into tiny granules that should be taken in the morning and then again in the evening for optimal absorption.
 This unique absorption process allows you to digest and tolerate the granules easier than vitamins that are taken singularly in pill format, which can often cause nausea and other adverse side effects.
 Simply mix the formula into smoothies, on top of yogurt or with juice or water.

 And to help things along, Konstantin says to aim for a well-balanced breakfast with a mixture of protein, complex carbohydrates, fats, fruits and veggies for enough energy throughout the day.
 "Our immune system requires energy to function optimally, and low energy intake can slow our immune system responses.
 Some well-balanced breakfast examples include rye bread topped with salmon and avocado, an omelette with butternut squash and yogurt topped with oats and nuts."